Musicians who oppose Donald Trump's use of their music: Andrew Lloyd Webber

 In 2020, after original "Cats" star Betty Buckley urged the show's composer, Andrew Lloyd Webber, to stop Trump from playing her signature song "Memory" at his political rallies, Webber's UK-based company, Really Useful Group, sent a cease and desist letter to Trump's 2020 campaign.

+Ariana Grande

+In June 2026, the White House used Ariana Grande’s 2024 song "Bye" in a video promoting ICE deportations.
+Grande commented on the video, saying, “Please do not ever use my music in relation to this barbaric, inhumane, heinous nonsense.
+Fck ice.”
+A spokesperson for Grande confirmed she commented herself.

+On August 20, 2026, the White House, under the Team Trump account, used Grande's 2024 song "We Can't Be Friends (Wait for Your Love)" in a video with the caption "This shouldn't be controversial!", depicting Trump walking to the podium at a rally.
+Grande commented on the video, saying, “Never use my music again.
+Also, your truth is false.”

 The Animals

-Eric Burdon of The Animals objected after Trump used "House of the Rising Sun" during a September 2, 2020, campaign event. "[N]obody asked my permission," Burdon stated, adding that “[a] tale of sin and misery set in a brothel suits him so perfectly.”
+Eric Burdon of The Animals objected after Trump used "House of the Rising Sun" during a September 2, 2020, campaign event. "[N]obody asked my permission," Burdon stated, adding that "[a] tale of sin and misery set in a brothel suits him so perfectly."
 He suggested that The Animals' "We Gotta Get Out of This Place" would have been more appropriate.

 The Beatles

 George Harrison's estate denounced the use of the Harrison-written Beatles song "Here Comes the Sun" after the Trump campaign used the song to introduce Ivanka Trump at the 2016 Republican National Convention.
 The estate noted that Trump did not have permission to use this song, but that they would consider allowing him to use the Harrison song "Beware of Darkness".